OpenClassrooms-Student-Center/alumnis/content/students/alexandra75.md

 # lowercase, no blank space, Capital case or special character.

-title: yvan
+title: alexandra75

 # First name or full name

-name: Yvan
+name: Alexandra

-date: 2018-11-21 11:30
+date: 2019/10/26 21:24

 # One line.

 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.

-objective: Apprendre à créer de jolies applications web.
+objective: Devenir web developpeuse Java.

-short_description: J'étudie le commerce international aux Pays-Bas et souhaite m'orienter vers l'entrepreneuriat.
+short_description: Full time travail et etudiante.

 # don't touch that